-Qurbani is one of the most sacred times of the year for Muslims as it is the annual sacrifice of livestock animals.
+Qurbani is one of the most sacred times of the year for Muslims, as it is the annual sacrifice of livestock animals.
 Shares of each sacrificed animal are divided three ways, with one share for the home, one share for friends and family, and one share for someone who is in need.

-In 2021, Qurbani Eid is expected to fall on Tuesday 20 July with the 13th day of Dhul Hijjah falling on Friday 23 July, although this is dependent on the sighting of the moon.
+In 2022, Qurbani Eid is expected to fall on Saturday 9 July with the 13th day of Dhul Hijjah falling on Tuesday 12 July, although this is dependent on the sighting of the moon.

 Qurbani is the annual sacrifice of livestock animals that takes place in Islam.
 This tradition originates from the sacrifice that Ibrahim (AS) was prepared to make after Allah (SWT) came to him in a dream and commanded him to sacrifice his son, Ismail (AS).

-Ismail (AS) was spared by Allah (SWT) as Ibrahim (AS) and his son demonstrated their unwavering faith in Him and rewarded them with a miracle.
+Ismail (AS) was spared by Allah (SWT) as Ibrahim (AS) and his son demonstrated their unwavering faith in Him, so He rewarded them with a miracle.

 Yes.
 It is permissible for Muslims to make a Qurbani donation on behalf of their parents.
 It is common for Muslims to give Qurbani on behalf of deceased parents.
 Even the Prophet Muhammad (PBUH) offered the sacrifice on behalf of his family, including those who had already passed on.